Celje Castle: 19th and 20th centuries

 In 1846, the governor of the Styria, Count Wickenburg, bought the ruins and donated them to the Styrian estates.
 In 1871, interest in the ruins began to take hold and in 1882 the Celje museum society began efforts to restore the castle, which continue to this day.
 During the time of the Kingdom of Yugoslavia, the authorities in Maribor left control over the ruins to the local municipality, which made great contributions to the castle's preservation.
 During World War II, the ruins were abandoned, but reconstruction efforts continued after the war.
 In the corners of the Friderikov stolp, cement blocks were used to replace missing stones.
 A proper parking lot was also created in front of the entrance to the castle.
 On the northern side, the wall was knocked through to create a new side entrance to meet a new route that had been built there (Pelikanova pot).
 From 1972 Tatjana Bregant led archaeological excavations at the Old Castle site.

 21st century

-The Celje tourist board holds an event entitled "Pod zvezdami Celjanov" ("Under the stars of Celje") at Celje Castle in late summer every year, which features performances and representations of life in the Middle Ages.
+The Celje tourist board holds an event entitled "Pod zvezdami Celjanov" ("Under the stars of the House of Celje") at Celje Castle in late summer every year, which features performances and representations of life in the Middle Ages.
 Music concerts also take place in the castle.
 Celje Castle is visited by approximately 60,000 people every year.
 An annual cultural entertainment event, Veronikini večeri, which is named after the character Veronika in the Slovenian opera Veronika Deseniška, also takes place in the castle.
 The evening features various concerts, theatre performances and other entertainment, and each year the organiser, in collaboration with the municipality of Celje, awards the Veronikina nagrada (prize) for poetry and the Zlatnik poezije (gold medal for poetry).
 The Veronikini večeri event has been taking place since 1996 and the Veronikina nagrada has equally been awarded since then.
 The Zlatnik poezije has been awarded since 2004.